Spean Ta Ong

 Also recorded as Spean Ta Oak and Spean Ta Oung.
 It is an ancient laterite bridge measuring 63 m long, 12 m wide, and 7.3 m high featuring 14 arches, and is recorded as the largest bridge along the ancient East Royal Road that connected Angkor to Beng Mealea to Preah Khan (Kampong Svay) – See the map of the ancient roads.
 The bridge has naga balustrades much of which are still in situ.

-It’s believed that bridges along the East Royal Road were built during the reigns of Suryavarman I (1002–1049) and Suryavarman II (1113–ca.1150), with additions made by Jayavarman VII (1182–ca.1218).
+It’s believed that bridges along the East Royal Road were built between the reigns of Suryavarman I (reign 1002–1049) and Suryavarman II (reign 1113–c 1150), most likely the latter, with additions possibly made by Jayavarman VII (reign 1182–c 1218).
 It was visited by the French artist Louis Delaporte, who left us with beautiful drawings of the bridge from the late 1800s in his publication Voyage au Cambodge; l’architecture Khmer.

 The bridge is still in use and quite a relaxing place to sit as local life passes by, farmers, people fishing, and even moto ice-cream hawkers!
 Bollards have been added to the entrances in recent times in an attempt to stop larger vehicles from crossing.